 Beyond energy professionals, what other sectors would benefit from reading Energy Source?

 DB: Energy Source is not just for oil traders, or people who are involved in the solar PV sector.
 Energy Source is a place to come to understand what's going on inside energy.
 Energy is the most important sector in the world.
 It is the lifeblood of the global economy, and it will be absolutely central to the recovery from the pandemic, and our battle to combat climate change.

 Are there any plans for where you're taking Energy Source next?

 DB: The breadth of the story is huge, and the range of people who are interested in energy is also huge.
 Energy Source, for me, is not just about the newsletter that comes out twice a week.
 It’s the whole vertical.
 It's going to involve discussion groups, events, breakfast briefings, a podcast and so on.
 It's part of an expansion into the entire energy sphere by the FT.

 It's still written with the same kind of panache of the FT's other articles; it still has the same authority; it still talks to the same kind of sources; it still goes after the same big topics; it still speaks to a global audience about the topics.
 It just happens to be that, in this case, there's more of it and there's more about energy, and it's all on Energy Source.

 You can click here to sign up immediately to Energy Source, if you’re an FT subscriber.

-    If you’re interested in finding out how you can subscribe to Energy Source, along with our variety

-    of other newsletters, you can reach out to our support team here.
+If you’re interested in finding out how you can subscribe to Energy Source, along with our range of newsletters covering topics from M&A to global trade, please get in touch with our support team.